py-bbn

 sample_twin(max_samples: int = 100, seed: int = 37) DataFrame

-Samples data for twin network.
+Sample data from the twin network.

 Parameters: